How to Decide If It's Time to Get a Divorce

 Write Out What Each One of These Feeling Means to You.

 Put the good feelings if a positive column (+) and the not-so-hot ones in a negative column (-).
-Add a third column for neutral (0) feelings.
-These are the one you have never thought about.
+Remember that any feeling that is completely absent in your relationship is a negative (-1) because of it's absence.

 If there are more positive than negatives, say 3-2, you could stay and work it out.
 That would probably take getting professional help.
 But both of you would have to want to save the marriage.
 Simply dragging your partner to a marriage and family therapist won’t do.
 In this 3-2 situation, both partners must find a reason to save the marriage.
 You are probably still thinking in your own mind about how things could get better.
 If things do not get better in the next 6 months, then get out.